vivaxyblog/vivaxyblog.github.io/_posts/2019-11-07-decode-a-png-image-with-javascript.md

 - `width` and `height` means image width and height.
 - `depth` represents how many bits contains in a channel.
 A image composed of pixels, and a pixel composed of channels, and a channel composed of bits.
-- `colorType`: There are 5 color types, 0 is greyscale, 2 is RGB triple, 3 is palette, 4 is greyscale and alpha, 6 is RGB triple and alpha.
+- `colorType`.
+There are 5 color types, `0` is greyscale, `2` is RGB triple, `3` is palette, `4` is greyscale and alpha, `6` is RGB triple and alpha.
 The palette color type supports 1 channel per pixel.
 - `compression` represents the compression method.
-Only 0 is supported currently.
-0 represents deflate/inflate.
-Deflate/inflate is a lossless compression method that uses a combination of LZSS and Huffman coding.
+Only `0` is supported currently. `0` represents deflate/inflate.
+Deflate/inflate is a lossless compression method that uses a combination of LZ77 and Huffman coding.
 It is used widely in `7-zip`, `zlib`, `gzip`.
 - `filter` represents the filter method used before compression.
-Only 0 is supported currently.
-Filter method 0 has 5 filter functions.
+Only `0` is supported currently.
+Filter method `0` has 5 filter functions.
 We will talk about it later.
-- `interlace` represents if the image is loaded interlaced.
-0 means without interlaced.
-1 means with interlaced.
+- `interlace` represents if the image is loaded interlaced. `0` means without interlaced. `1` means with interlaced.

 This image is 2 \* 2 pixels, has palette color type, 1 channel per pixel and 2 bit per channel.
 The compression method is deflate/inflate.
 The filter method is 0.
 And the image is without interlaced.